bernatguillen/TheoreticalEcology/index.md

 * No immigration/emigration
 * No mutation
 * Large population (ignore stochastic effects)
-* Constant fitnesses ^[Fitness depends on survivability and reproductive power.
+* Constant fitnesses [^Fitness depends on survivability and reproductive power.
 Density/Frequency dependence]
 * Random mating.
 * One locus (genotypes only at one place).
 * Diploid population.